 Just as they sound, side-mounted springs are mounted above the side tracks running into your garage on either side of the door mechanism.
 These have hooks that attach on one end to the track assembly, and on the other to a cable that acts in a pulley system.
 There will always be two side-mounted springs, one on each side.

 It is important to note: As mentioned, torsion springs in particular are under an immense amount of tension.
 Homeowners should always exercise caution, wearing proper safety equipment and using proper lighting while working on garage doors.
-Homeowners in need of a full replacement should consider hiring a professional to avoid danger of bodily harm.
+Homeowners in need of a full garage door replacement should consider hiring a professional to avoid danger of bodily harm.

 Openers may also have an instruction manual which should be referred to first.